Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Taylor domination and counting zeroes

-converges in a disk of radius $R^{*}$ satisfying $R^{*}\geqslant R$. \end{proposition} Taylor domination allows us to compare the behavior of $f(z)$ with the behavior of the polynomial $P_{N}(z)=\sum_{k=0}^{N}a_{k}z^{k}$.
-In particular, the number of zeroes of $f$ can be easily bounded in this way. \begin{theorem}[{\cite[Lemma 2.2]{roytwarf1997bernstein}}] There exists a finite function $M(N,\frac{R'}{R},C)$, satisfying
+Taylor domination allows us to compare the behavior of $f(z)$ with the behavior of the polynomial $P_{N}(z)=\sum_{k=0}^{N}a_{k}z^{k}$.
+In particular, the number of zeroes of $f$ can be easily bounded in this way.
+In one direction the bound is provided by the classical results of \cite{biernacki1936fonctions,Car}.
+To formulate them, we need the following definition (see \cite{hayman1994multivalent} and references therein):